kbab6aoo/resume/readme.md

 ###### DevOps Engineer			Cisco Systems,					Contractor
 Video Cloud Services (VCS) customer operations function is responsible for ensuring the delivery of high quality services to customers and achieving high customer satisfaction
 ###### Overview
-The role is to work collaboratively with the software engineering team to deploy and operate Video Systems in the Cloud, and help automate and streamline operations and processes.
+The role was to work collaboratively with the software engineering team to deploy and operate Video Systems in the Cloud, and help automate and streamline operations and processes.
-###### Business Delivery
+###### Business Delivery:
 -	Servce as Conflunence technical resource and SME
 	-	Migrate Confluence wiki systems
 	-	Maintain and improve runbooks and operational processes